Contextual Evaluation of Large Language Models for Classifying Tropical and Infectious Diseases: Discussion

 Experts generally rated the dataset highly on axes of accuracy, completeness, timeliness and diversity across tropical and infectious diseases.
 However they suggested improvements in diversity in question asking styles, and addition of images to the questions where applicable.

-\textbf{Policy implications:} Our findings demonstrate the potential of LLMs for potential surveillance of tropical and infectious diseases.
-It however also identifies the need for contextual evaluation of LLMs that are used in clinical settings in the global south and the need for LLM usage to take into account contextual, regional-specific and patient specific factors.
+\textbf{Implications for Policy and Practice:} Our findings demonstrate the discrepancy in LLM performance on tropical and infectious diseases, compared to reported performance on USMLE questions, identifying the need for contextual evaluation of LLMs that are used in clinical settings in the global south - i.e the need for LLM usage to take into account contextual, regional-specific and patient-specific factors.
+However, we also find that Gemini performs better on this dataset compared to human experts for identifying TRINDs from text-based descriptions.
+For healthcare workers, our findings highlight the potential of LLMs to serve as valuable decision-support tools, thus enhancing clinical diagnostic accuracy in resource-limited settings.
+Notably, these tools should complement, not replace, clinical judgment and should be balanced by continuous evaluation and refinement of these models to maintain their relevance and reliability in diverse clinical settings.

 \textbf{Limitations and Future work:} Limitations of this work include the focus on only disease classification, primary focus on English and primary focus on text-based queries.
 Future work could explore evaluating other tasks such as management steps and treatments, additional languages and multimodal datasets such as relevant disease-related images, or sounds from coughs and breathing.
 Another limitation is that we used a relatively small sample size of experts, which may not represent the breath of experience in this very broad subject area.
 Future work should look at a larger sample size of experts reflecting geographic and sub-specialty diversity to improve expert assessment and provide a more generalizable human expert baseline.